Notes on Halloween

 2024-08-30

-"Halloween Ends" bring closure to so-called Blumhouse trilogy that was build on top of the 1978's movie.
+"Halloween Ends" brings closure to the so-called Blumhouse trilogy that was build on top of the 1978's movie.
 After the frenzy of "Halloween Kills," this one is quite intimate, with only a handful of characters.
 Very much like Rob Zombie's "Halloween II," this one has Michael in a lesser role, and with a good result.
 The focus is on the survivors and a new character of Corey.
 There were some pretty nice twists here.

 No entry about the mask this time, but I would like to say a word about the soundtrack.
 With John Carpenter back, as well as him having much more experience with composing, the outcome is fantastic.
 The music is a natural expansion of the original score but electric guitars added in some places.
 Very much yes from me.